-Every student pursuing a degree in Chemistry has to check out CUNY Hunter College.
+Every student pursuing a degree in Chemistry has to check out Hunter College.
 Looking for a big school?
 This college has more than 20,000 students on campus.

-University of Illinois at Urbana-Champaign is one of the finest schools in the country for Chemistry.
-After graduating, Chemistry students generally earn around $46,758 at the beginning of their careers.
+Every student pursuing a degree in Chemistry has to look into University of Illinois at Urbana-Champaign.
+After graduating, Chemistry students generally earn around $39,700 at the beginning of their careers.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Sports fans will enjoy watching the university's top-ranked men's baseball team as they play at home and on the road.
-This school requires freshman students to live on-campus.
+Because of University of Illinois at Urbana - Champaign's excellent four-year graduation rate of 69.9%, college students usually accumulate less debt compared to what they would at other schools.
 Take a virtual tour to know more about UIUC's campus.

+This school does not require first-year students to live on-campus.
 The campus at this school is highly diverse and welcomes students from across 45 U.S. states and 50 nations around the world.
-Quite a few UMN Twin Cities first-year students are given scholarships.
-Look at a few school videos to discover what is happening on campus.
+Ever wish schools were graded with a report card?
+Now they are.
+Look at University of Minnesota - Twin Cities' scorecard.

 Virginia Commonwealth University is among your best bets if you want to study Chemistry.
 Virginia Commonwealth University is among the largest schools in Virginia.